Nick-Mazuk/game-of-life/README.md

 - If a square has is surrounded by more of its opposing species than its own, then it will die

-To make the final product have some aesthetic pleasure, some of the numbers for the other rules changed leaving the final ruleset:
+To make the final product have some aesthetic pleasure, some of the numbers for the other rules changed leaving the final rule set:

 1. Every square with less than 2 living neighbors dies from under-population
 2. Any square with 2 or 3 living neighbors lives